top of page

 JUDICIAL PHILOSOPHY

-My philosophy is simple: treat every person the way I want to be treated.
+It's simple: treat every person the way I want to be treated.

 That means treating every person with dignity, listening carefully, applying the law fairly, and ensuring people leave the courtroom understanding what was decided and why.
 That is how trust in the courts is built.